 CAMBODIANS NEXT?

-It would hardly be a surprise if the Cambodian sides are the next group to show their gratitude to the Singapore Cup as a platform to elevate the quality of their game in this process.
-After all, club sides from this kingdom have been making their presence since 2007 with Phnom Penh Crown having the best record by made it to the quarter-finals in 2009.
+As pointed out by Koh in his assessment, the decline of Singapore football in recent years allowed minnows like Laos and Cambodia to show what their footballers are capable of in their encounters against the Lions during the past few years.It will hardly be a surprise if the Cambodian sides are the next group to show their gratitude to the Singapore Cup as a platform to elevate the quality of their game in this process.
+After all, club sides from this kingdom have been making their presence since 2007 with Phnom Penh Crown having the best record by making it to the quarter-finals in 2009.

-Singapore vs Cambodia is common fixture these days (file snap) |
+Singapore vs Cambodia is a common fixture these days (file snap) |

 Whilst Koh acknowledged those achievements as signs of "gradual improvement" for Cambodian football, he opined the gap between the two is still wide apart.

-Said Koh:"There is still a tremendous gap between the Cambodian league sides and us, but it is narrowing.
+Said Koh: "There is still a tremendous gap between the Cambodian league sides and us, but it is narrowing.

 "Should Cambodian teams be more competitive, i.e.: narrowing the margins of defeats, or even making consecutive (Singapore) Cup quarter-finals appearances in the seasons to come, it will be a major sign of progress they have made - and this is where our clubs should be concerned, if they aren't concerned now."